tharapalanivel/fms-model-optimizer/examples/GPTQ/README.md

                 damp_percent=gptq_args.damp_percent)
     ```

-2. Load the pre_trained model with `auto_gptq` class/wrapper. (tokenizer is optional because we already tokenized the data in a previous step.)
+2. Load the pre_trained model with `auto_gptq` class/wrapper.
+Tokenizer is optional because we already tokenized the data in a previous step.

     ```python
     model = AutoGPTQForCausalLM.from_pretrained(